catwithtudou/new_blog/docs/project/web/dream_pic/01used_tool.md

 	- Doc generation - docgen auto-generates routing documentation from your source to JSON or Markdown
 	- Go.mod support - as of v5, go.mod support (see CHANGELOG)
 	- No external dependencies - plain ol' Go stdlib + net/http

+### gorilla/sessions

+> repo:github.com/gorilla/sessions

+- 简介：Package gorilla/sessions provides cookie and filesystem sessions and infrastructure for custom session backends

+- Features:
+	- Simple API: use it as an easy way to set signed (and optionally encrypted) cookies
+	- Built-in backends to store sessions in cookies or the filesystem
+	- Flash messages: session values that last until read
+	- Convenient way to switch session persistency (aka "remember me") and set other attributes
+	- Mechanism to rotate authentication and encryption keys
+	- Multiple sessions per request, even using different backends
+	- Interfaces and infrastructure for custom session backends: sessions from different stores can be retrieved and batch-saved using a common API